topo/mobile/README.md

 -   [0.1.6] Add previous post button 👍  Change all images to svg components (see src/components/icons.js) 👍
 -   [0.1.7] Show status when offline 👍
+-   [0.1.8] starting transition to emotion.js for styling ✍️

 * * *